skspmaapd4/M1_App_E-Parking/README.md

-# M1_Automation_AutoCare
+# M1_App_E-School_Billing
-A smart equipment that never forgets to do the things we often forget.
+A software that performs billing or accounting operations.